 Dress appropriately.
-Make sure girls and adults wear clothing that is comfortable, snug fitting, covers the knees and have the appropriate footwear for the activity.
+Participants should wear comfortable, snug-fitting clothing that covers the knees and appropriate footwear for the activity.
 Avoid wearing dangling earrings, bracelets, and necklaces that may become entangled in equipment.
 Tie back long hair.

-Ensure the instructor reviews the rules and operating procedures with girls beforehand.
+Ensure the instructor reviews the rules and operating procedures beforehand.
 The instructor covers safety procedures, including:

-- No gum or candy.
+- No gum or candy

-- Drinking plenty of water and resting when tired.
+- Drinking plenty of water and resting when tired

-- Being aware of other participants.
+- Being aware of other participants

-- Hoops, silks, or trapeze equipment. - Harnesses and safety nets for trapezing.
+- Hoops, silks, or trapeze equipment - Harnesses and safety nets for trapezing

-• Harnesses potentially for silks.
+• Harnesses potentially for silks